apache/reef/README.md

 ```
 A few things happened here.
 First, we create the new configuration parameter by declaring a dummy class that implements Tang's "Name" interface.
 Name is a generic type, with a single mandatory parameter that specifies the type of object to be passed in.
 So, the Seconds class declares a parameter called "Seconds" that expects Integer values.

-All instances of Name must be annotated with @NamedParamter, which takes a number of options:
+All instances of Name must be annotated with `@NamedParamter`, which takes a number of options:
- * default_value (optional): The default value of the constructor parameter, encoded as a string.
+ * `default_value` (optional): The default value of the constructor parameter, encoded as a string.
 Tang will parse this value (and ones in config files and on the command line), and pass it into the constructor.
- * short_name (optional): The name of the command line option associated with this parameter.
+ * `short_name` (optional): The name of the command line option associated with this parameter.
 If omitted, no command line option will be created.
- * doc (optional): Human readable documentation, describing the purpose of the parameter.
+ * `doc` (optional): Human readable documentation, describing the purpose of the parameter.

-Next, the @Inject annotation flags the constructor so that Tang will consider it when attempting to instantiate this class.
-Finally, the @Parameter annotation takes the class associated with the configuration parameter.
+Next, the `@Inject` annotation flags the constructor so that Tang will consider it when attempting to instantiate this class.
+Finally, the `@Parameter` annotation takes the class associated with the configuration parameter.
 Using a dummy class allows IDEs to autocomplete configuration parameter names, and lets the compiler confirm them as well.

 Injection
 ---------